dandon1990/stirling-golf-community/README.md

 ### The Footer

 * The footer section appears on all the pages and contains the scoaial media links for Stirling Golf Community.
 All links will be opened in a new tab for a better user experience and easier navigation.
+* All of the links change colour when hovered over to let the user know that they are click-able links.
 * The footer provides value to the user as it allows them to be consistently connected to the Community through social media.

 ![Footer](/assets/images/footer.jpg)

 ### Sign-Up Page

-* The Sign-Up Page allows the user to sign up to the Stirling Golf Community and begin participating on their golf days/evenings.
+* The Sign-Up Page allows the user to sign up to the Stirling Golf Community and begin participating in their golf days/evenings.
 * The user will be able to specify what days they can play as well as their playing ability so that the community can pair them with the appropriate playing partners.
 * Contact details will be taken from the user to allow the community contact with any relevant news about the organisation of the event.
 * All information will be filled out in a form with a **Join Now** button which increases in size when hovered over.
 The form cannot be submitted unless all fields are filled out.